George Grenville: Measures and taxes

 Many of the acts passed by the British were perceived by the colonists as threatening to their liberties.
 Although not a part of the Grenville government's programme, the issue was generally attributed to him by the colonists.
-Another one of the most controversial acts passed by Grenville was the Quartering Act on 15 May 1765.
-Enacted because of a request by Major General Thomas Gage, commander-in-chief in North America, to give better housing for his troops stationed in the colonies.
+Another of the controversial acts passed by Grenville was the Quartering Act on 15 May 1765.
+It was enacted after a request by Major-General Thomas Gage, commander-in-chief in North America, to have better housing for his troops.

 One of the more prominent measures of the Grenville's government occurred in March 1765 when Grenville authored the Stamp Act 1765, enacted in November of that year.
 It was an exclusive tax placed on the colonies in America requiring that documents and newspapers be printed on stamped paper from London bearing an embossed revenue stamp that had to be paid for in British currency.
 It was met with general outrage and resulted in public acts of disobedience and rioting throughout the colonies in America.

 Foreign policy

 The signing of the treaty in February 1763 formally marked the conclusion of the Seven Years' War experienced by Britain and as such, foreign policy, along with military policy and diplomacy, no longer became the dominant concern of both domestic politics and government agenda.
 Focus thus shifted to seemingly more relevant issues such as the survival of the Grenville Ministry.
 But overall the British relations, after negotiating, with the French and the Spanish, remained hostile and suspicious of its enemies and that wariness concluded the entirety of Grenville's policy.

 When seemingly, the French and the Spanish began to support Britain's colonial dissenters in the Americas and beyond and threatening British allies in the continent, promoting disputes and resentment from British politicians who viewed them as a violation of British sovereignty.
 Britain begun a process of isolation, when Britain had no allies in the continent and the allies it did have were weak or less significant in military or political might.

 In disputes with Spain and France, Grenville managed to secure British objectives by deploying what was later described as gunboat diplomacy.
-During his ministry.
-Britain's international isolation increased, as Britain failed to secure alliances with other major European powers, a situation that subsequent governments were unable to reverse leading to Britain fighting several countries during the American War of Independence without a major ally.
+During his ministry, Britain's international isolation increased, as Britain failed to secure alliances with other major European powers, a situation that subsequent governments were unable to reverse leading to Britain fighting several countries during the American War of Independence without a major ally.